IsabelleRaj/COVID-19-Exploration/README.md

 #  Data exploration of global COVID-19 data

-In this project, I conducted data exploratory analysis using SQL (DB browser (SQLite)) on COVID-19 data.
+In this project, I conducted data analysis using SQL (DB browser (SQLite)) on COVID-19 data.

 ### 1. Data collection
 The data obtained between 2020-01-01 to 2023-12-07 by Our World in Data (downloaded from: ourworldindata.org/covid-deaths).